-- Where appropriate, a communication strategy (e.g., social media, consultation with local authority and other stakeholders, letter drop (for night-time works), etc.) will be initiated to keep local residents and/or businesses informed of the proposed working schedule, particularly the times and durations of noisy construction activities.
-The communication strategy will also provide a 24-hour contact number for the BEAR Scotland Control Room. - Advanced signage will be strategically placed on the trunk road to notify stakeholders of the road closure and diversion.
-Signage will be installed at least 7 days in advance of the road closure. - A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
+- Construction lighting will take into account the need to avoid illuminating surrounding properties to avoid a nuisance at night, and non-essential lighting will be switched off at night. - Where appropriate, a communication strategy (e.g., social media, consultation with local authority and other stakeholders, letter drop (for night-time works), etc.) will be initiated to keep local residents and/or businesses informed of the proposed working schedule, particularly the times and durations of noisy construction activities.
+The communication strategy will also provide a 24-hour contact number for the BEAR Scotland Control Room. - Given the proximity of residential properties Toolbox Talk TTN-042 Being a Good Neighbour will be briefed to staff prior to the commencement of works. - Advanced signage will be strategically placed on the trunk road to notify stakeholders of the road closure and diversion.
+Signage will be installed at least seven days in advance of the road closure. - A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
 The TMP will ensure that there is no severance of community assets, access routes or residential development.